Paisley Sports Literacy Program

-The Paisley Sports Literacy Program is a weekly after-school club for eighth-grade boys with an interest in sports.
+The Paisley Sports Literacy Program is a mentoring program and after-school club for middle school boys with an interest in sports.
 The program was started in 2016 by Dr. Alan Brown, Wake Forest student and football co-captain Wendell Dunn, and Paisley English teacher Bailey Allman.
-Over the years the program has included support from university partners including former Wake Forest Assistant Dean of University Collaborations Dr. Donovan Livingston and Wake Forest students and athletes, including Tony Jones, Michael Allen, Evan Simmons, Gerald Davis, Jr., Jaquarii Roberson, and Kyle McKenzie.

-The 2022/2023 Paisley Sports Literacy Program meets on Wednesday afternoons at Paisley IB Magnet School in Winston-Salem, NC, and is led by Dr. Alan Brown and student-athletes (pictured left to right) Quincy Bryant, Caelen Carson, Dashawn Jones, and Jahmal Banks.
+The 2023/2024 Paisley Sports Literacy Program meets at Paisley IB Magnet School in Winston-Salem, NC, and is led by Dr. Alan Brown and student-athletes Quincy Bryant, Dashawn Jones, Demond Claiborne, Horatio Fields, and Jamare Glasker.
 The program is sponsored by Paisley Assistant Principal Nichole Harris.

 The primary goals of the Paisley Sports Literacy Program include: